5 (British TV channel) programming: Current rights

+Boxing

 Channel 5 broadcasts occasional boxing matches following a deal with Hennessy Sports.
 Coverage is presented by Mark Pougatch and Paul Dempsey with punditry from former boxers such as Alex Arthur.
 Commentary comes from Dave Farrar and Richie Woodhall and have shown fights featuring Josh Taylor, George Groves, Carl Frampton and Tyson Fury.
 Depending on international rights, Showtime Sports fights may be carried in the UK on Channel 5.

 Cricket

 In 2006, Channel 5 began highlights coverage of all of England's Test and limited overs cricket home matches.
 This followed a period of success for England and when the exclusive live rights to home matches were awarded to Sky Sports, Channel 5 was a surprise choice to pick up the highlights in the light of Channel 4's respected coverage and the BBC's previous interest.
 Prior to Channel 4, the BBC had long held the rights and Channel 5 were newcomers to cricket, but the coverage has taken up where Channel 4 left off in its coverage (with the help of production company Sunset + Vine).
 The show also secured former Channel 4 commentators such as Simon Hughes, Geoffrey Boycott and the anchor of Channel 4's coverage Mark Nicholas to offer expert analysis on the day's play.
 Cricket on 5 (which shows daily highlights of England's matches) is broadcast at 19:00 (or midnight for day/night cricket), with highlights extended to an hour from the previous 45 minutes for the 2011 season.
 The theme tune as of May 2011 is entitled "The Time is Now", performed by Russ Ballard.
 Channel 5 coverage continued with the only major change being the replacement of Simon Hughes in 2018 with Alison Mitchell.

 Cricket on 5 ended in September 2019 with the conclusion of the 2019 Ashes, BBC Sport won the rights to be the Free to Air partner for ECB Cricket from 2020 to 2024 covering all England Men & Women's Tests, ODI & T20 highlights as well as selected live T20 England International matches and the new Hundred competition.
 Channel 5 signed off with a thanks from the team and from Joe Root after 13 years, the end of the highlights could mean the end of Sunset & Vine cricket coverage after 20 years with Channel 4 & Channel 5 and could also mean the end of Mark Nicholas career in England after 20 years.